-Animal owners can be held responsible for injuries caused by their pets.
+Animal owners can be held responsible for dog bite injuries caused by their pets.
 Flaherty Fardo helps victims of animal attacks including:

 4.5 million Americans are bitten by dogs each year according to the Centers for Disease Control.
 About 20% (1 in 5) usually leads to the necessity of medical attention.
 Our Pittsburgh law firm helps western Pennsylvania residents recover when injured by animals.

 Accidents can happen, but dogs can be weapons and can cause irreparable harm to people, especially small children.
-Most people have at least heard of stories of small children with permanent scars on their face.
+Most people have at least heard of stories of small children with permanent scars on their face due to dog bites.
 Most of these are preventable.
 Animal attacks and dog bites can occur even though the animals had not shown any vicious tendencies.

-If you or a loved on has been injured by a dog bite or animal attack, you should notify the authorities at once.
+If you or a loved one has suffered a dog bite injury or animal attack, you should notify the authorities at once.
 A police report should always be filed in animal attacks, not only to document what happened, but also to help prevent the animal from harming anyone else.

 Our representation for all personal injury cases is based on a contingent fee structure.
 There is absolutely no fee unless we obtain monetary recovery.
 We advance 100% the costs and are only reimbursed from the client’s share if we are successful.